Real TestoFuel review – Homemade TestoFuel smoothie

 - 3 – Pitted Dates

-Add all ingredients into a blender.
-Open ginseng capsules and poor powder into blender and blend all ingredients for 45 seconds.
+Add all ingredients in a blender.
+Open ginseng capsules and pour the powder into the blender and blend all ingredients for 45 seconds.

 Feel free to add zinc and magnesium supplements into the smoothie to increase its T boosting benefits.
 I do this by just opening up the capsules and pouring the powder into the blender.

-This article was all bout giving my readers a way to experience all the health benefits of the ingredients (testofuel) claims to provide.
-But with my method you are guaranteed to receive all the benefits from these ingredient but in a more natural form.
+This article was all about giving my readers a way to experience all the health benefits of the ingredients (testofuel) claims to provide.
+But with my method, you are guaranteed to receive all the benefits from these ingredients but in a more natural form.
 This smoothie contains ingredients that have been proven to boost T production and sexual health.